-If you take a fiber supplement, such as psyllium powder, Metamucil or Citrucel, be sure to introduce it gradually and drink plenty of fluids daily.
+If you take a fiber supplement, be sure to introduce it gradually and drink plenty of fluids daily.
 Otherwise, your constipation may become worse.
 If you find that fiber helps your symptoms, use it on a regular basis for the best results.

 Walking with care

-Forms of alternative medicine that may help people with Parkinson's include:
+Some types of alternative medicine may help people with Parkinson's disease, including: